 - adits and shafts.

-The user then calculates and enters the magnitude of the rehabilitation activity in the 'Quantity' column, in the units indicated.
-For example, the volume of earthworks or area of revegetation required, to achieve the final rehabilitated land use.
+- Column F – quantity.
+For example, the volume of earthworks or area of revegetation required, to achieve the final safe, stable and sustainable rehabilitated land use.

-This should be determined using appropriate site specific information as described in section 13.6.
+The calculator should be populated using appropriate site-specific information as described in section 12.6.
 The cost of the rehabilitation task is automatically generated under the 'Total Cost' column.

-Default rehabilitation rates, in the calculator, have been determined using typical current market 'third party' contract rates as of July 2010 and will be periodically reviewed to take into account aspects such as inflation.
+The calculator’s default rehabilitation rates have been determined using typical current market 'third party' contract rates as of January 2021 and will be periodically reviewed to consider aspects such as market variability and inflation.

-In estimating rehabilitation liability, a mining inspector appointed under the MRSD Act or an environmental auditor appointed under the Environment Protection Act 1970, may choose to apply a different rate to a rehabilitation activity to the default rate, in consideration of site specific characteristics.
+In estimating rehabilitation liability, the Department may choose to apply a different rate to a rehabilitation activity to the default rate, in consideration of site-specific characteristics.

 The primary sources of information for determining the required rehabilitation activities and their magnitude should be the approved work plan, relevant work plan variations, licence or work authority conditions, and a site plan showing current site disturbance.
-A site inspection would also generally be required to verify and supplement this information with field observations on aspects such as pit face dimensions.
+Where possible, a site inspection may also be required to verify and supplement this information with field observations on aspects such as pit face dimensions.
 If a work plan does not adequately represent the operation of a site, and is inadequate for estimating the rehabilitation liability, a work plan variation may be required.

-Basic work plan requirements are set out in departmental guidelines listed in the References section.
+Basic work plan requirements are set out in departmental guidelines listed in the References section below.
 The work plan should include appropriately scaled site plans and a rehabilitation plan specifying all aspects of the operation requiring rehabilitation.

 The final rehabilitation should be illustrated in the work plan by a final end use concept plan showing the expected end use of the land (in map and cross-section) and including features such as revegetated areas, final topographic contours and batter slopes, roads, drainage lines and water bodies.